STEllAR-GROUP/tutorials/cscs2016/session1/README.md

     * allows the user to ignore the threads/schedulers/locks
     * gives the user control over them too

-* The user doesn't manage threads directly
+* The user doesn't manage threads directly (usually)

     * user creates tasks
     * synchronizes between/amongst them
     * shouldn't need to worry about low level synchronization primitives
-    * (but sometimes needs to)
+    * (but sometimes needs to - see tutorial 'latency' example)

 * The runtime does its best to schedule tasks